Aquasin/DBMS_Course_Project/README.md

 <ul>
 <li>
-CREATE (DONE, Constraints Remaning like Unique, PK, Not Null and Check)
+CREATE (DONE)
 </li>
 <li>
-SELECT (DONE {Only for = . < and > remaining}, But do refactoring as code is duplicate in multiple places)
+SELECT (But do refactoring as code is duplicate in multiple places)
 </li>
 <li>
-INSERT (DONE, Checking Constraints remaining)
+INSERT (DONE)
 </li>
 <li>
-UPDATE (Done, Checking Multiple AND & OR Statement Remaining)
+UPDATE (But do refactoring as code is duplicate in multiple places)
 </li>
 <li>
-DELETE (Done, Checking Multiple AND & OR Statement Remaining)
+DELETE (But do refactoring as code is duplicate in multiple places)
 </li>
 <li>
 DROP (DONE)